cjteeter/cjteeter.github.io/_posts/2019-11-21-picks-and-predictions-2019-review.md

 </table>

-I missed on everyone but Trout, but I was close the other awards.
+I missed on everyone but Trout, but I was close on the other awards.
 Cole finished second, Jimenez finished fourth, and Cash finished third.

 #### National League